TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_organizations_contact-info_request-validation.md

       --retry.jitter float                              Fraction that creates a deviation of the timeout used between retry attempts
       --retry.max uint                                  Maximum amount of times that a request can be reattempted --skip-version-check                              Do not perform version checks
+      --telemetry.enable                                Enables telemetry for CLI
+      --telemetry.target string                         Target to which the information will be sent to
 ```

 ### SEE ALSO